 Firstly, you must inform the employee that a DEA has been issued against them and when the first deduction will be made.
 This can give them enough time to prepare and, if necessary, set up an alternative repayment plan.

 Next, you must check if the employee has any other arrestments against them and, if so, whether they take priority over the DEA.
-DEAs are non-priority arrestments so must always give way to any other arrestments the employee was previously served.
+DEAs are non-priority arrestments so must always give way to any other arrestments that the employee was previously served.

-Once you start managing an employee’s DEA, you must also keep a record of all deductions made and inform the DWP as soon as possible if the employee leaves the company.
+Once you start managing an employee’s DEA, you must keep a record of all deductions made and inform the DWP as soon as possible if the employee leaves the company.
+DEA deductions must also continue until the outstanding balance has been repaid or the DWP tells you to stop.

 Can a Direct Earnings Attachment be applied at the same time as a formal debt solution?